anisshah01/amazon_sales_analysis/README.md

 ### Key Observation

-- Promotional activity was not evenly distributed, indicating that promotions were concentrated around particular products or sales segments.
+- 74.1% of revenue is associated with promotional activities, while only 25.9% of revenue comes from non-promoted products or segments.

 ### Revenue and Promotion